 Loose Lay Vinyl Flooring

-Loose lay vinyl flooring is the fantastic glueless floor system, that has taken Australia by storm!
+Loose lay vinyl flooring is the fantastic DIY floor system that has taken Australia by storm!

-It is a non-click vinyl plank flooring/vinyl tile flooring which is laid by just butting up the edges to each other tightly and holding perimeter planks in place with our special tape or a band of glue.
+It is a non-click vinyl plank/tile flooring which is laid by just butting up the edges to each other tightly and holding perimeter planks in place with our special tape or a band of glue for smaller rooms.

 Scroll through to see the best of our ranges.